Green Wave Blues

 I often find some of the most hazardous urban driving behavior to be people accelerating between lights, or emerging from a pack of congestion.
 The question is how to get drivers to stick to speeds that are lower overall, but actually promote smoother, more fuel-efficient driving.
 ISA (intelligent speed adaptation) is probably the most far-reaching tool, but in some ways a political non-starter in the U.S. (for now, at least).
 I suspect that merely telling drivers through signage that the only way to get a row of greens is to drive 15 or 20 mph will somehow not work (the average driver is an incredibly opportunistic, short-range planner, only concerned with getting to the next red light as fast as possible).

 This entry was posted on Monday, February 2nd, 2009 at 4:24 pm and is filed under Cities, Cyclists, Traffic Culture, Traffic Psychology, Traffic Signals.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.